GLOBAL MARKETS-Shares fall on oil's five-year low; dollar slides

 * China inflation falls to 5-year low

-* Greek markets under pressure, record low Bund yield (Adds oil settlement)
+* Greek markets under pressure, record low Bund yield (New throughout, updates to close of European bond, equity markets)

 By Sam Forgione

-Brent crude oil fell to $63.56 a barrel, the lowest since July 2009, on signs of oversupply and waning demand.
-U.S. and European markets were dragged lower by losses in energy, with all three major U.S. stock indexes plunging more than 1.5 percent.
-The S&P energy index was last off roughly 3 percent as the worst-performing sector.
+Brent crude oil futures fell to $64.04 a barrel, the lowest since September 2009, before recovering a bit as producers forecast lower demand for oil next year.
+U.S. and European markets were dragged lower by losses in energy, as the S&P energy index was last off more than 3 percent as the worst performing sector.

 "Crude oil is under punishment today once again on the back of the OPEC news.
 OPEC has cut its demand forecast for next year and this has unbalanced the demand and supply equation further and traders are not liking the sound of this at all," said Naeem Aslam, chief market analyst at AvaTrade.